 Step 5: Don’t forget to click the “Apply” button.

 Step 6: Click “OK” to close the window, and restart your desktop or laptop.

 There’s a good chance the resolutions above will fix Undoing changes made to your computer Windows 10 error for many users.
 However, they aren’t necessarily guaranteed fixes for all users.
 If the above resolutions aren’t enough, try resetting Windows 10 with the Reset this PC utility.
 Doing so will restore Windows 10 to its default factory settings, but you’ll also need to reinstall third-party software.
-And if any need, don’t forget that you have an option to use best data recovery software for Windows to recover your accidentally deleted data from crashed system.
+Before factory reset the computer, don’t forget that you can use Windows Boot Genius to recover your data/files from a crashed system in Windows boot failure.